Skip to main content

 • If Bob blind-plays his Finesse Position card and it successfully plays, it is guaranteed to be one of the 1s.
 If that happened, then Cathy would mark her clued card as the matching 2 and will go on to misplay it.

-• Thus, Bob concludes this is a Bubblegum Finesse, with pink 1 in slot 2 and pink 2 in slot 1.
+• Thus, Bob concludes this is a Bubblegum Bluff, with a playable card in slot 2.

 • Cathy knows that if her clued card were really a 2, Bob would have played slot 1.
 Thus, it cannot be a 2.
 Furthermore, there are no Ejections that match this situation, so a Bubblegum move must have happened.
 Normally, a Bubblegum Bluff would be on a one-away-from-playable card, but that would be the pink 2, and due to the circumstances of the clue, it is impossible to be a 2.
 Thus, it instead must be the two-away-from-playable card, which is the pink 3.